 One smoke alarm can cover the whole space up to a distance of 7.5 metres.
 If the open plan area includes a kitchen, this should be a heat alarm.
 In either case it will still require to be linked with the smoke and heat alarms installed in any other areas of the house where alarms are required.

 According to the Scottish government, you can choose to fit sealed battery alarms or mains-wired alarms.
 The battery type alarms have tamper-proof units containing long-life lithium batteries that last for up to 10 years.
 Mains-wired alarms should also be replaced this frequently.
 Both types of alarm are interlinked by radio frequency.
 While they are wireless, they do not need WiFi to operate.

 Compliant alarms can be bought online or in DIY stores.
-Before you buy, check that each alarm has the appropriate British Standard reference:
+Before you buy, check that each new alarm has the appropriate British Standard reference:

 There is more information in the Scottish government’s tolerable standard guidance for landlords.

-Even before February 2022, the new standards already applied to the privately rented sector.
-This means that your rental property should already comply with the rules.
+Even before February 2022, the new alarm law standards already applied to the privately rented sector.
+This means that your rental property should already comply with the new rules.
 If it doesn’t, you should install interlinked alarms as soon as possible, to make sure you’re following the law and to protect your tenants.
 If you don’t, your tenants could apply to the First-tier Tribunal for Scotland to ask it to enforce the rules.

 As the sensors in the alarm degrade over time, the whole unit needs to be replaced to ensure it can continue to detect heat or smoke.
 This is why the alarm has a limited lifespan.
 Sealed, tamper-proof units are safer because the prevent people from removing batteries, which has led to several tragedies in the past.